joseasoler/Pathfinding-Framework/README.md

 No.

+**How can I make humans walk over deep water?**

+Go to Options > Mod Settings > Pathfinding Framework.
+Choose the Pawn Movements tab.
+Scroll to the end until you see the Human entry.
+Click on the Terrestrial button and set it to Amphibious.

 **Where should I place Pathfinding Framework in my mod list load order?**

 As long as the mod does not trigger any load order warnings, it will work fine.
 Using [RimSort](https://github.com/oceancabbage/RimSort) or [RimPy](https://github.com/rimpy-custom/RimPy/releases) to sort your list should always give optimal results.

 **Is this mod compatible with...**

 Pathfinding Framework should be compatible with almost every mod.
-Other pathfinding mods can be found in the table below.
+Other mods can be found in the table below.

 | Mod                                                                                                        | Compatible                                                                                                                                                 |
 |------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|